+In addition to being natural combinatorial measures, the Steiner Tree Packing Problem and the generalized edge-connectivity can be motivated by their interesting interpretation in practice as well as theoretical consideration.
 From a theoretical perspective, both extremes of this problem are fundamental theorems in combinatorics.
 One extreme of the problem is when we have two terminals.
 In this case internally (edge-)disjoint trees are just internally (edge-)disjoint paths between the two terminals, and so the problem becomes the well-known Menger theorem.
 The other extreme is when all the vertices are terminals.
-In this case internally disjoint trees and edge-disjoint trees are just spanning trees of the graph, and so the problem becomes the classical Nash-Williams-Tutte theorem.
+In this case internally disjoint Steiner trees and edge-disjoint trees are just edge-disjoint spanning trees of the graph, and so the problem becomes the classical Nash-Williams-Tutte theorem.